mayadata-io/e2e-konvoy/openebs-konvoy-e2e/pipelines/OpenEBS-base/stages/1-cluster-setup/P7Q4-cluster-setup/README.md

 #### Description

-The Administrator should be able to use this job to configure OpenShift-3.10 enterprise cluster in vSphere based virtual machines and check if it is healthy for carrying out e2e tests.
+The Administrator should be able to use this job to configure konvoy cluster and check if it is healthy for carrying out e2e tests.

 #### Prerequisites